The VMD Code of Conduct for SQPs requires:

 |Non-accredited but relevant online, practical, face-to-face or journal, providing the SQP records it on their CPD page AND writes a review||1 credit per 30 mins 2 credits per hour|

-A year starts from when the SQP joins the register.
+A year starts from when the SQP qualifies and joins the Vetpol register.

 8. Vetpol encourages practical CPD e.g. work-shadowing, farm visits, or learning to administer medicines.
 All practical CPD must be certified by an external verifier (eg, a person senior to the SQP or the person providing the practical session) and recorded on a verifier form.
 It is the responsibility of the SQP to keep completed verification and supply it as evidence if requested.